davidvilla/ian/README.rst

 commands
 ========

+summary

-* summary: print information about the current directory Debian package.
+  print information about the current directory Debian package.

 * orig: create or download the .orig file